-Why do you prefer to make vanilla extract in a Mason jar vs directly in the pressure cooker pot?
+Why make Instant Pot Vanilla Extract in Mason jars vs directly in the pressure cooker pot?

 1 – Make a little or make a lot!
 You have the choice between making 1 pint of extract or up to 3 pints in a 6 quart pressure cooker.

 2 – Making vanilla in a jar with a “fingertip tight” lid helps prevent the alcohol from evaporating from your extract which means your alcohol percentage will remain nice and high.
 This is important for 2 reasons, 1) a higher percentage of alcohol means the vanilla flavor will continue to extract even more flavor over time, and 2) higher alcohol percentage creates a more antimicrobial environment for safer long term storage.
 Both of these factors were a big deal for me!

 3 – Having a lid on the jar prevents condensation from dripping into your extract while cooking which would dilute your alcohol (lower percentage of alcohol = less extraction overtime, dilution in taste, and shorter life span)

 - I love that after my extract is done cooking and has cooled, I can leave the beans in the jar, tighten the lid and pop it into the cupboard.
 Easy Peasy!

 5 – The lid keeps your alcohol from extracting other food smells from your pressure cooker because vanilla extract + last night’s roast = yuck and ewww gross.

 *To prevent the incredible disappointment of a jar breaking under pressure, always use canning quality jars like Mason or Kerr and even consider using a new jar, not one that has been used for canning many times over the years.

-What supplies do I need to make pressure cooker vanilla extract?
+What supplies do I need to make Instant Pot Vanilla Extract?